raghadalquran/learning-journal/read01.md

 [The name of your image](The Link)
 #### This Can Add A Link ####
-Also , I read about how to creat a tables and i use the  ~~Programming~~ , emoji :smile: and more.
+Also , I read about how to creat a tables and i use the  ~~Programming~~ , emoji :smile: and more.?